roninjin10/NBA-Stats-VBA/README.md

 The following libraries must be checked in tools->References of the VBA window:
 Microsoft XML, Microsoft Scripting Runtime, Microsoft Internet Controls

+VBA-JSON must be available to parse the JSON from the API https://github.com/VBA-tools/VBA-JSON

 Also included are modules that scrape a few pages on basketball reference and playtype data.
 These need to be refactored as they contain memory leaks.